jourdanmauricio/astro-doc-full-stack/src/pages/blog/leetcode.md

 **Example 1**:

-Input: s = "Hello World"
+- Input: s = "Hello World"
-Output: 5
+- Output: 5
-Explanation: The last word is "World" with length 5.
+- Explanation: The last word is "World" with length 5.

 **Example 2**:

-Input: s = " fly me to the moon "
+- Input: s = " fly me to the moon "
-Output: 4
+- Output: 4
-Explanation: The last word is "moon" with length 4.
+- Explanation: The last word is "moon" with length 4.

-Example 3:
+**Example 3**:

-Input: s = "luffy is still joyboy"
+- Input: s = "luffy is still joyboy"
-Output: 6
+- Output: 6
-Explanation: The last word is "joyboy" with length 6.
+- Explanation: The last word is "joyboy" with length 6.

 **Constraints**:

-1 <= s.length <= 104
+- 1 <= s.length <= 104
-s consists of only English letters and spaces ' '.
+- s consists of only English letters and spaces ' '.
-There will be at least one word in s.
+- There will be at least one word in s.

 ```javascript
 var lengthOfLastWord = function (s) {